What you need to know

-I asked him: “Do you know what those 23 calls cost you?”
+We asked him: “Do you know what those 23 calls cost you?”

-That's the question most business owners never ask.
+That is the question most business owners never ask.
 And for some industries, the answer is genuinely painful.

 What a single missed call costs, by industry

 These are real average cost-per-click figures from Google Ads in Australia.
-Each one represents the minimum you paid just to get that person to pick up the phone — before they even dialled.
+Each one represents the minimum you paid just to get that person to pick up the phone, before they even dialled.

 - Real estate: ~$18 per click.
 Lower per click, but vendors and buyers expect instant responsiveness.
 Miss the call at 7pm on a Saturday during a listing campaign and that vendor is calling the next agent on the list.

-In Australian service industries, a missed call is never just a missed call.
-It is the cost of the click that generated it, plus the revenue from the job or consultation that never happened.
-For a legal practice paying $47 per Google click, three missed calls on a Monday morning represents $141 in wasted ad spend and potentially thousands in lost billings.
+“In Australian service industries, a missed call is never just a missed call.
+It is the cost of the click that generated it, plus the revenue from the job or consultation that never happened.”

-85% won't call back
+85% will not call back

 The 60-second recovery window